The Cook Islands travel advice

 Even though mass market tourism is unheard of in the Cooks, there is an impressive range of boutique resorts and luxurious retreats offering ‘barefoot luxury’ experiences in small, intimate settings.

-Intrepid travellers should head for the remote islands of Atiu or Mangaia, which are virtually untouched by tourism and very rewarding; be warned, in remote regions the infrastructure is still basic and accommodation often simple and rustic.
+Intrepid travelers should head for the remote islands of Atiu or Mangaia, which are virtually untouched by tourism and very rewarding; be warned, in remote regions the infrastructure is still basic and accommodations often simple and rustic.

 English is widely spoken and understood, but the local language is Cook Islands Maori (Rarotongan), which is a Polynesian language similar to New Zealand Maori and Marquesan (the language spoken most widely in French Polynesia).
 There are some dialectic differences between the islands and some of the northern islands have their own completely separate language.

 Food & Drink

 Local fruit, vegetables and inexpensive fish are to be found at the local markets and if your accommodation has a kitchen we recommend that you dine on home cooked local produce at least once during your holiday.
 Hotel restaurants rarely cook local food but regularly hold 'island night' buffets and barbecues where you can sample local dishes, and you may be invited to an 'Umukai' which is a traditional feast cooked underground.
 In the past the most important drink was kava.
 Kava is offered at village welcoming ceremonies and if you are privileged enough to be welcomed in this way be sure not to decline!
 You are more likely to come across tumunu, which is a beer brewed from the oranges found all over the islands.

 Tipping is not customary in the Cook Islands and it is frowned upon to haggle over prices.